-We have collaborated and engaged extensively in the development of our revised dWRMP.
-We have listened to our customers and stakeholders and their thoughts and preferences have directly influenced our decision making.
-This applied both during preparation of our dWRMP and in terms of consultation feedback, which has led to our revised dWRMP.
+We collaborated and engaged extensively in the development of our WRMP.
+We listened to our customers and stakeholders, and their thoughts and preferences directly influenced our decision making at every stage of the WRMP process.

 This document provides a summary of the main consultation activities, both with customers, via a wide range of activities, and stakeholders via regulatory meetings and regional and national water resource planning groups.
 The document lists the main conclusions we have drawn from these activities and the evidence which underpins them.